marinasundstrom/sass-task/README.md

 ### Properties
 * compilerOptions
   * style *("expanded" | "compressed")* - the style of the output.
+  * update - indicating that only files that have changed should be compiled.
   * sourceMap - indicating whether a source map should be created or not.
   * sourceMapUrls *("relative" | "absolute")* - the type of paths to source files.
   * embedSources - embed sources in the resulting CSS-files.